canada-ca/ore-ero/_data/forms/README.md

   - preset: schemaVersion
 ```

-#### selectCode, selectOss and selectStandards
+#### selectCode, selectOss and selectStandard
-The selectCode, as well as selectOss and selectStandards presets display a `<select>` widget allowing the user to select an already existing project in order to edit it or add a new linked element (releases, uses, administrations, etc.).
+The selectCode, as well as selectOss and selectStandard presets display a `<select>` widget allowing the user to select an already existing project in order to edit it or add a new linked element (releases, uses, administrations, etc.).
 Using JavaScript, the whole point of these presets are to auto-fill the corresponding section of the form when selecting an existing project.

 These do not show in the schema pages.
 Their only use is to allow an auto-fill feature.